© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two Highworth circles 250m and 325m north of Eastrop Farm is a scheduled monument protected by Historic England under reference 1016385.
 View the official record →

-Two Highworth circles is a pair of prehistoric ring ditches located approximately 250 metres and 325 metres north of Eastrop Farm near Highworth in Wiltshire.
+Two Highworth circles is an ancient monument comprising two ring ditches located approximately 250 metres and 325 metres north of Eastrop Farm near Highworth in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016385.

 Two Highworth circles 250m and 325m north of Eastrop Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016385.